ohmaddi/ohmaddi.github.io/_pages/cv.md

 Publication and work under progress
 ======

-Published Papers
+Published Work
 -------------
 * Hmaddi O. [Empowered Policy: Evidence of Sustainable, Accessible, and Affordable Energy Resources](http://www.cornellpolicyreview.com/empowered-policy-evidence-of-sustainable-accessible-and-affordable-energy-resources/), *Cornell Policy Review*, November 2016
 * Contributed to Rauchs M., Blandin A., Klein K., Pieters G., Recanatini M., and Zhang B. [The second edition of the Global Cryptoasset Benchmarking Study](https://www.jbs.cam.ac.uk/fileadmin/user_upload/research/centres/alternative-finance/downloads/2019-09-ccaf-2nd-global-cryptoasset-benchmarking.pdf), *Cambridge Center for Alternative Finance, Cambridge Judge Business School*, December 2018

 Under Review
 ---------
-* Hmaddi O. and Lanahan L. “Experimenting and failing as means to success: Examining the tension of complementarity and substitution with improved measures of entrepreneurial activity” *Rejected by AMD and Preparing for submission to Small Business Economics*
+* Hmaddi O. and Lanahan L. “Experimenting and failing as means to success: Examining the tension of complementarity and substitution with improved measures of entrepreneurial activity” *Under Review at Journal of Business Venturing*
   * nominated for Best Paper Prize at SMS Berkley Special Conference 2020 and Annual SMS 2020
-* Joshi A., Lanahan L. & Hmaddi O. “On the Right Tract: How Location and Certification Affect the Performance of High-Tech Firms in Distressed Neighborhoods” *Under Review at SEJ*
+* Joshi A., Lanahan L. & Hmaddi O. “On the Right Tract: How Location and Certification Affect the Performance of High-Tech Firms in Distressed Neighborhoods” *Under Review at Research Policy*

 Work in Progress
 -----------
 * Hmaddi O. “An institutional approach to attention allocation and venture performance ” *Data Analysis*
 * Hmaddi O., Younkin P., Lanahan L. “The Mechanisms of Acceleration: A Randomized Control Experiment” *Pilot RCT*
 * Hmaddi O. “The Effect of Public vs. Private Certification on Ventures’ Learning Behavior” *RCT design*
+* Anderson D., Cullen B. and Hmaddi O. [“Social Data Science with R”](https://www.sds.pub/)

 Dormant Projects
 -----------